Skip to content

 Types

-This section continues the discussion on types from Structures, Enumerations, and Classes.
+This section continues the discussion on types from Structures, Enumerations, and Refactoring.
 In this section, you’ll learn that:

 • You can nest types to improve encapsulation and avoid name conflicts.